 - 2 cups blueberries

-- 1/2 cup grassfed Traders Point Creamery raspberry yogurt
+- 1/2 cup grassfed Traders Point Creamery raspberry yogurt or coconut milk

 - Preheat the oven to 350°F. Cream butter with lemon zest and 2 tbsp of the sugar until light and fluffy.